MAVFusion: Efficient Infrared and Visible Video Fusion via Motion-Aware Sparse Interaction: Introduction

 Most existing video fusion methods \cite{r122,r123} rely on global modeling to maintain temporal consistency.
 This approach requires spatio-temporal interaction over large areas.
 Although it captures dynamic relationships, it also leads to high computational cost.
 In addition, dense attention mechanisms usually treat all regions equally.
 As shown in \cref{fig1}, this is inefficient for long sequences, because much computation is spent on less important background areas instead of focusing on key moving objects that truly need strong fusion.
 Furthermore, current methods do not fully use an important advantage of video: motion information can directly indicate where fusion should focus.
 Motion cues, such as optical flow, can reveal dynamic changes in the scene and help locate moving regions that contain important objects, such as pedestrians and vehicles.
 In infrared and visible fusion, strong cross-modal interaction and precise alignment are often most needed in these regions.
 In contrast, static background areas usually occupy most of the scene, and the modality with richer details (often the visible image) naturally provides better structure and texture.
 Applying excessive interaction in these static areas, or forcing information from a weaker or noisier modality, may disturb the original structure and semantics, leading to artifacts or unstable results.
 These observations suggest that video fusion requires a new framework that allocates computation according to motion cues and balances strong interaction in key dynamic regions with stable preservation of static backgrounds.

 To address the above issues, we propose an efficient infrared and visible video fusion method based on motion-aware sparse attention interaction (MAVFusion).
 Our method focuses on two aspects: improving temporal stability through motion-based alignment, and reducing computational cost by separating the interaction of static and dynamic regions.
 First, we design a lightweight Motion-Aware Feature Alignment Module (MAFM) to improve cross-frame consistency and reduce ghosting.
 We use a frozen SEA-RAFT model \cite{r133} to estimate optical flow from visible frames for coarse alignment.
 Then, we predict residual optical flow in the feature space to refine the alignment and reduce errors between infrared and visible images.
 A motion mask is generated from the optical flow magnitude.
-Multi-frame alignment and aggregation are applied only to motion regions, while static regions directly use features from the current frame to avoid noise from unnecessary cross-frame mixing.
+The temporally aggregated features are injected through a motion-mask soft gate, so that motion regions benefit from multi-frame cues while static regions mainly rely on current-frame features to avoid unnecessary cross-frame mixing.
 Second, we propose a static–dynamic decoupled multi-modal fusion module.
 The fusion process is divided into a weak interaction branch for static regions and a strong interaction branch for dynamic regions.
 In the static branch, convolutional modules are used for local modeling, which preserves background structure and texture details in a stable and low-cost way, ensuring natural and consistent overall appearance.
 In the dynamic branch, guided by the motion mask, sparse attention is applied only to selected Top-K patches in key regions.
 Our main contributions are as follows:

 \begin{itemize} \item We propose an infrared and visible video fusion framework based on motion-aware sparse attention.
 The framework separates static and dynamic regions to allocate computation more efficiently, achieving good fusion quality with fast inference.